-If you're trying to decide whether to open your shop up on Etsy or Shopify, one of the things you're probably worrying about is how much it'll cost you to sell on one platform versus the other.
+If you’re trying to decide whether to open your shop up on Etsy or Shopify, one of the things you’re probably worrying about is how much Etsy vs Shopify Fees will cost you when you sell on one platform versus the other.

 It can be really hard to figure out which one’s going to end up being more expensive in the long run, so today I’m going to take you behind the scenes of my successful Etsy and Shopify stores so we can figure out once and for all, which platform is more expensive to sell on.

 All right so here we are inside my Etsy shop and one of the really nice things about etsy is they do have a really beautiful dashboard to help you see your sales versus your fees.